Arthur Ganson: Exhibitions

 Ganson has held residencies in science museums and collaborated with the Studebaker Movement Theatre.
 His work has been featured in one-man shows at the MIT Museum, Harvard’s Carpenter Center for the Visual Arts, the DeCordova Museum, the Ricco/Maresca Gallery (New York City), and the Exploratorium (San Francisco).
 He has participated in group shows at Ars Electronica Museum of the Future (Linz, Austria), the Addison Gallery of American Art (Andover, Massachusetts), and the Bruce Museum (Greenwich, Connecticut).

 Ganson has a permanent installation at the National Inventors Hall of Fame in Akron, Ohio.
 One of his kinetic sculptures is featured at the entrance to the Lemelson Center for the Study of Invention and Innovation located in the Smithsonian Institution's National Museum of American History, on the National Mall in Washington DC.

-Since 1995, a large collection of his works has been on permanent display in Gestural Engineering: The Sculptures of Arthur Ganson at the MIT Museum.
+From 1995 to 2024, a large collection of his works were on display in Gestural Engineering: The Sculptures of Arthur Ganson at the MIT Museum.
 This collection was one of the few displays from the original museum site which were carried over into the new MIT Museum space, opened in 2022 in Kendall Square, on the east end of the MIT campus.
+However, as of 2024 there were only three machines still on display.